mgsnova/twitter2rss/README.md

 # twitter2rss

-twitter2rss is a [sinatra](http://www.sinatrarb.com/)-based ruby web-app for providing a rss feed of the timeline of a twitter user.
+twitter2rss is a [sinatra](http://www.sinatrarb.com/)-based ruby web-app for providing a rss feed of the timeline of a certain twitter user and the home timeline of the user whose credentials are used..

 Due to the retirement of the twitter api v1, it seems no longer possible to get a direct rss feed of a users timeline from twitter directly.